Are you searching for a Halloween Skeleton Cake Recipe?

 1 tsp. coconut oil, melted

-- Preheat the oven to 350°.
+- For this Halloween Skeleton Cake Recipe, preheat the oven to 350°.
 Grease a cake tin with organic shortening or coconut oil.

 - Sift the flour, sugar, cocoa, baking soda, baking powder, and salt in a large bowl.
 Combine the materials and make a well in the middle of the bowl.